edgardomortiz/sam2consensus/README.md

 a separate SAM file just for the particular gene for verification purposes.

 ## _Usage_
-Type `python sam2consensus.py -h` to show the help:
+Just type `python sam2consensus.py -h` to show the help of the program:
 ```
 usage: sam2consensus.py [-h] -i FILENAME [-c CONS_THRESHOLD] [-o OUTFOLDER]